jkunimune/nibasa/how-to-use.md

 - "g" is always hard as in "get".
 - "i" always sounds like the "i" in "machine".
 - "o" always sounds like the "o" in "force".
-- "r" may be smooth as it is in English or trilled as it is in Spanish or Japanese.
-It is never silent.
 - "s" is always soft as in "sass"
-- "u" always sounds like the "oo" in "goose".
+- "u" always sounds like the "u" in "rude".
 - "y" is always a consonant as in "yes".
 It is never a vowel.
+- "ai" sounds like the "i" in "prize".
+- "ao" sounds like the "ou" in "mouth".
+- "ei" sounds like the "ei" in "vein".
+- "oi" sounds like the "oi" in "choice".
+- "ou" sounds like the "ou" in "dough".

 Compound words are formed by connecting smaller words with hyphens.